-Octopuses are marine molluscs in the class Cephalopoda.
+Octopuses are marine mollusks in the class Cephalopoda.
 The cephalopods, whose name literally means head foot, have their appendages attached to the head and include octopuses, squids, and nautiluses.
 The octopuses (order Octopoda) have only eight appendages or arms and unlike other cephalopods, they lack shells, pens, and tentacles.
 There are two groups of Octopoda, the cirrate and the incirrate.
-The cirrate have cirri and are by far less common than the incirrate which contain the more traditional forms of octopus.
-Octopuses are found in every ocean in the world and range in size from less than 20 cm (total length) to over 3 m (total length); the latter is a record held by Enteroctopus dofleini (Wülker, 1910).
-Enteroctopus dofleini is one of at least seven species of octopus (Table 1) found in the Bering Sea, including one potentially new species.
-Members of these seven species come from six genera and can be found from less than 10 m to greater than 1500 m.
+The cirrate have cirri (cilia-like strands on the suckers) and possess paddle-shaped fins suitable for swimming in their deep ocean pelagic and epibenthic habitats (Boyle and Rodhouse 2005) and are much less common than the incirrate which contain the more traditional forms of octopus.
+Octopuses are found in every ocean in the world and range in size from less than 20 cm (total length) to over 3 m (total length); the latter is a record held by Enteroctopus dofleini (Wülker 1910).
+E. dofleini is one of at least seven species of octopus (Table 1) found in the Bering Sea, including one potentially new species.
+Members of these seven species represent six genera and can be found from less than 10 m to greater than 1500 m depth.
 All but one, Japetella diaphana, are benthic octopuses.
 The state of knowledge of octopuses in the BSAI, including the true species composition, is very limited.

 In the Bering Sea octopuses are found from subtidal waters to deep areas near the outer slope (Figure 1).
-The highest diversity is along the shelf break region where three to four species of octopus can be collected in approximately the same area.
-The highest diversity is found between 200 - 750 m.
+The highest diversity is along the shelf break region between 200-750 m.
 The observed take of octopus from both commercial fisheries and AFSC RACE surveys indicates few octopus occupy federal waters of Bristol Bay and the inner front region.
 Some octopuses have been observed in the middle front, especially in the region south of the Pribilof Islands.
-The majority of observed commercial and survey hauls containing octopus are concentrated in the outer front region and along the shelf break, from the horseshoe at Unimak

-Pass to the northern limit of the federal regulatory area.
+The majority of observed commercial and survey hauls containing octopus are concentrated in the outer front region and along the shelf break, from the horseshoe at Unimak Pass to the northern limit of the federal regulatory area.
 Octopus have been observed throughout the western GOA and Aleutian Island chain.
 The spatial distribution of commercial octopus catch and the distribution of trawl survey octopus by species are discussed in the data section of this report.